hjkoskel/listserialports/README.md

-#listserialports
+# Listserialports

+When working with hardware devices with usb-serial interface, it is sometimes quite frustrating when usb ports enumerate into hard to remember names.
+Or it is possible to start more than one program that access same serial ports and cause "*funny*" effects.

-Used for listing and checking serial device availability.
-On typical use case, program needs serial port and before opening serial port check that port is not in use by other programs
+So I made this library for listing and checking serial device availability on program start.

-This is golang library, check lsserials as example command line tool.
+Check lsserials as example/standalone command line tool.

+## notice

+This works only on linux

 This library is only part of my other project.